Eberhard Aurich: Early involvement

-Aurich returned to the Bezirk Karl-Marx-Stadt FDJ in 1977 as First Secretary.
-As such, he also served as statutory member of the Bezirk Karl-Marx-Stadt SED Secretariat.
-In 1979, he became a member of the Bureau of the Central Council.
-Here he became its Second Secretary in 1980 after incumbent Erich Postler joined the Bezirk Schwerin SED as Second Secretary.
+Aurich returned to the Bezirk Karl-Marx-Stadt FDJ in 1977 as First Secretary, also serving as a statutory member of the Bezirk Karl-Marx-Stadt SED Secretariat.
+In 1979, he became a member of the Bureau of the Central Council, ascending to the position of Second Secretary in December 1980 after incumbent Erich Postler joined the Bezirk Schwerin SED branch as Second Secretary.

-Aurich was elected as a full member of the Central Committee of the SED in April 1981 (X. Party Congress), serving until its collective resignation in December 1989.
+Aurich was elected as a full member of the SED's Central Committee in April 1981 (X. Party Congress), serving until its collective resignation in December 1989.
 He later described the Central Committee's work as rubber-stamping.
 He additionally became member of the Volkskammer in 1981, nominally representing a constituency in northeastern Bezirk Halle.

-FDJ First Secretary
+Leadership roles

-In December 1983, Aurich rose to the position of the First Secretary of the Central Council of the FDJ, succeeding Egon Krenz, who joined the Politburo and Secretariat of the Central Committee of the SED.
-Aurich also joined the State Council, the GDR's collective head of state, in 1986.
+On 1 December 1983, Aurich rose to the position of the First Secretary of the Central Council of the FDJ, succeeding Egon Krenz, who joined the Politburo and Secretariat of the Central Committee of the SED.
+Aurich also joined the State Council, East Germany's collective head of state, in 1986.